oracularzebra/pritunl-slack-integration-docker/README.md

 - Docker & Docker Compose
 - Access to the Pritunl MongoDB instance
 - (Optional) Slack incoming webhook URL
-- Privileged access on the Pritunl host (for OpenVPN restart)
+- Privileged access on the Pritunl host if this container should restart OpenVPN/Pritunl automatically

 ### Running with Docker Compose